CS205group11/final_project/README.md

 - You can set the number of workers and number of cores on each worker by adjusting `--num-executors n --executor-cores m`, but you also need to resize the cluster as needed

 - **Important:** If you encounter memory issue.
 Please try to add `--driver-memory 8G --executor-memory 8G --conf spark.driver.maxResultSize=8G` to `spark-submit`.
-If you still can not get enough memory, the only way we find is to use a subset of data for training.
-For detail please refer our websites.
+If you still cannot get enough memory, the only way we find is to use a subset of data for training.
+For detail please refer to our website.